phpMv/ubiquity/docs/richClient/semantic.rst

    	<a href="{{path('action.a')}}">Action a</a>
    	<a href="{{path('action.b')}}">Action b</a>

-Initialize router cache and test this page in your browser at ``http://127.0.0.1:8090/FooController``:
+Initialize router cache:

 .. code-block:: bash

    Ubiquity init:cache -t=controllers

+Test this page in your browser at ``http://127.0.0.1:8090/FooController``.

-transformation of requests into Ajax requests
+Transformation of requests into Ajax requests
 #############################################

 The result of each ajax request should be displayed in an area of the page defined by its jQuery selector (``.result span``)